derberg/derberg.github.io/README.md

 Run `node ./scripts/compose.js` to bootstrap a new post.

 Follow the interactive prompt to generate a post with pre-filled front matter.

-## Deploy

-**Vercel**
-The easiest way to deploy the template is to use the [Vercel Platform](https://vercel.com) from the creators of Next.js.
-Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-The API routes used in the newsletter component cannot be used in a static site export.
-You will need to use a form API endpoint provider and substitute the route in the newsletter component accordingly.
-Other hosting platforms such as Netlify also offer alternative solutions - please refer to their docs for more information.